Frequency-Guided Posterior Sampling for Diffusion-Based Image Restoration: Background

 \subsection{Posterior Sampling}

 In inverse problems, we are given measurements $\mby$ as in \Cref{eq:forward}, and the goal is to recover the underlying clean $\mbx_0$ given $\mby$.
-Because $\mc{A}$ is not invertible in general, the inverse problem can be highly ill-posed, and assumptions on the data are needed to make the problem tractable.
+Throughout the paper, we will refer to $\mc{A}$ as the known forward operator.
+Because $\mc{A}$ is not invertible in general, the inverse problem can be highly ill-posed, necessitating data modelling assumptions.

 A popular Bayesian strategy to solve the problem is to develop samplers for $p(\mbx \mid \mby)$ assuming we have a prior for $p(\mbx)$ modeled by a pretrained generative model such as a diffusion model.
 For instance we can extend \Cref{eq:reverse_sde} to sample from $p(\mbx \mid \mby)$ by using a conditional score function